Bookstore Education Workshops CrysCam X-ray Tutorial Contact

 Sample type:

-Data resolution: (Useful range 1.2Å - 3.5Å, only used for proteins)
+Data resolution: (Useful range 1.2Å - 3.5Å, reliable mostly for proteins)

 Basic multimer unit: